perladvent/perldotcom/content/article/querying-mysql-with-perl.md

 Note: [MariaDB](https://mariadb.com/) was forked from MySQL by the original developer, Michael Widenius.
 They are functionally interchangeable.
 If you want to hear more of the story, [Randal Schwartz interviewed him for FLOSS Weekly](https://twit.tv/shows/floss-weekly/episodes/194).
 If you want to work with MariaDB instead, there is [DBD::MariaDB](https://mariadb.com/kb/en/library/perl-dbi/), but the MySQL driver "should generally work" with MariaDB.
 This article will cover MySQL.

 There also exists a pure Perl module that interacts with MySQL without the drivers, called [Net::MySQL](https://metacpan.org/pod/Net::MySQL).
 If you are coding where you cannot install drivers, it could be helpful, but it won't be covered here.

-(note to editor: SETUP is WAY big.
-We kinda need it, but if the goal is < 1000 words, there's a problem.)

 ## Connecting